littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 5. Changes

-v1.4.6 (01-XX-19) - Balance and Weighting Audit #1
+v1.4.6 (12-31-18) - Balance Audit
 -Elected Clergy: Changed edict duration bonus to +1 Pastor jobs per 40 pops.
 -Added new Pastor job: Specialist, like a Priest but consumes one less Consumer Goods and provides no Society Research.
+(Only provided by Elected Clergy civic effect.)
 -Ascetic Virtues: Buffed to provide +15 years to leader age (was +10).
 -Republicanism: Buffed to provide -30% leader cost (was -20%).
 -Republicanism: Changed leader pool buff to +1 Administrator jobs per 50 pops.